SQuASH-bench/SQuASH/surrogate_models/README.md

 ## Evaluating and Visualizing Results

 The training scripts record `MSE`, `Spearman's rho`, and `R2` over epochs.
 Use the provided plotting functions to visualize performance metrics.

-## Getting Started**

-1. **Install Dependencies:**
-- Create and activate a virtual environment.
-- Install required packages from requirements.txt.
-2.  **Configure Settings:**
- - Edit the configuration files in the config/ directory if needed (e.g., adjust gate sets, model parameters, file paths).
-3. **Run an Example:**
-      Follow one of the usage examples above to convert a circuit, train a model, or tune hyperparameters.